-- 10. Continued to administer grant funds from Metro for design of the Gateway Cities Fiber Optic Communications and Closed-Circuit Television Camera (CCTV) Project which will install fiber optic communications and 13 CCTV cameras at key intersections in the Gateway Cities area.
-The project will establish fiber optic communication connections with the cities of Downey, Norwalk, Santa Fe Springs, and South Gate, enabling enhanced traffic coordination.
-Construction is expected to be completed in Spring 2026. - 11.
-Continued collaboration with Metro and the South Bay Cities Council of Governments to add the County-maintained signalized intersections onto the South Bay Fiber Network (SBFN).
+- 12. Continued collaboration with Metro and the South Bay Cities Council of Governments to add the County-maintained signalized intersections onto the South Bay Fiber Network (SBFN).
 The SBFN is a dedicated fiber optic network connecting the South Bay cities, Public Works, and other public agencies.
 Upon connecting the County signals to the SBFN, Public Works will be able to receive real-time traffic data to support monitoring and management of the County's traffic signal systems in the South Bay.
-The SBFN will provide critical infrastructure to support agencies'"Smart City" applications, as well as accommodate broadband connectivity to residences and businesses. - 12.
-Continued to coordinate with Metro for agreements on four separate Metro Active Transport Program projects located within the unincorporated communities of El Camino Village, Florence-Firestone, and East Los Angeles. - 13.
+The SBFN will provide critical infrastructure to support agencies'"Smart City" applications, as well as accommodate broadband connectivity to residences and businesses. - 13.
+Completed coordination with Metro to execute agreements on four separate Metro Active Transport Program projects located within the unincorporated County communities of El Camino Village, Florence-Firestone, and East Los Angeles. - 14.
 Continued working with a consultant on a comprehensive update and expansion of the County's Bicycle Master Plan.
-The update will include revising the existing list of bikeways, removing locations determined infeasible, and proposing new locations, including Class IV bikeways; incorporating first/last mile improvements to connect bikeways to transit stations and bus stops; and developing policies and guidelines for shared bikeway infrastructure with micromobility devices. - 14.
-Continued to coordinate community outreach with the cities of Whittier and Santa Fe Springs regarding the first/last mile plans for the proposed Gold Line Eastside Extension Phase II Norwalk and Whittier stations. - 15.
+The update will include revising the existing list of bikeways, removing locations determined infeasible, and proposing new locations, including Class IV bikeways; incorporating first/last mile improvements to connect bikeways to transit stations and bus stops; and developing policies and guidelines for shared bikeway infrastructure with micromobility devices. - 15.
 Public Works is rescoping the East Los Angeles Bike Share Demonstration Project.
-Public Works conducted meetings with various agencies including Pedal Ahead, Shared Mobility, and others to discuss implementation efforts and costs on alternate bike share models such as an e-bike library that would be more suitable to the community.
+Public Works conducted meetings with various agencies including Pedal Ahead, Shared Mobility, and others to discuss implementation efforts and costs on alternate bike share models such as an electric bicycle (e-bike) library that would be more suitable to the community.
 A new scope will consist of an e-bike loan program where 200 e-bikes will be loaned to residents who commit to meet usage requirements.
-Public Works has reached out to different nonprofits and community-based organizations to find a host for the e-bike library. - 16.
-Collaborated with County Counsel to complete a full review of proposed changes to Los Angeles County Code, Title 15 to allow the operation of bicycles on sidewalks.
-Public Works will place the proposed ordinance on a future Board agenda for adoption. - 17.
-Continued to collaborate with County Counsel, Office of the Inspector General, and Office of Anti-Racism, Diversity and Inclusion to evaluate aspects of County Code with the goal of decriminalizing mobility. - 18.
-Continued to provide support to Public Health in the development of four community pedestrian plans in the unincorporated communities of East Los Angeles, East Rancho Dominguez, Florence-Firestone, and Willowbrook/West Rancho Dominguez.
-Attended seven community meetings to listen to community members and provide information regarding the proposals in the pedestrian plans to enhance safety for non-motorized road users.
+Public Works has reached out to different nonprofits and community-based organizations to gauge their interest in hosting an e-bike library.
+Public Works is looking into various procurement methods to best select an e-bike library operator. - 16.
+Developed a Board Letter that includes a proposed ordinance amending Los Angeles County Code, Title 15 to allow the operation of bicycles on sidewalks.
+The Board Letter will be submitted to the Board to consider adopting the ordinance, at a to be determined future date. - 17.
+Continued to collaborate with County Counsel, Office of the Inspector General, and Office of Anti-Racism, Diversity, and Inclusion to evaluate aspects of County Code with the goal of decriminalizing mobility. - 18.
+Continued to provide support to Public Health in the development of four community pedestrian plans in the unincorporated County communities of East Los Angeles, East Rancho Dominguez, Florence-Firestone, and Willowbrook/West Rancho Dominguez.
+Attended 11 community meetings/events to listen to community members and provide information regarding the proposals in the pedestrian plans to enhance safety for non-motorized road users.